Skip to content

 Author: Jamielyn Nye

-Ginger melted snowman cookies with a marshmallow belly, peanut butter cup hat and chocolate chips for the eyes.
-Such a creative and kid-friendly dessert for the holidays!
+These melted snowman cookies are made with a gingerbread cookie base, marshmallow belly, peanut butter cup hat and chocolate chips.
+Such a cute winter treat!

 Prep Time: 40 minutes